thesyntaxslinger/syntaxslinger.com/docs/docs/networking/vlans.md

 - Separate IoT or guest devices from your main network
 - Create test environments without additional physical hardware

-Understanding VLANs is essential before moving into more advanced topics like IPv6 subnetting and routing between different network segments.
+Understanding VLANs is essential before moving into more advanced topics like IPv6 sub-netting and routing between different network segments.

 ## How I Implement VLANs In My Own Homelab

 I implement VLANs using a managed switch, which allows me to separate network traffic logically while still using the same physical infrastructure.
-This setup helps improve security, organize my devices, and isolate sensitive systems from untrusted devices.
+This setup helps improve security, oorganisemy devices, and isolate sensitive systems from untrusted devices.

 ### My VLANs